 And if you would like me to post a comprehensive guide on how we (and my private consulting clients) have done this, please comment below… if there is enough demand, I will 😉

-Oh and to learn more about how this Facebook Group Marketing strategy fits into the larger, EPIC Free Traffic Forever Formula, click here:
+Want to learn more about how Facebook Posting fit’s into the Free Traffic Forever method?